Circular-beam approximation for quantum channels in a turbulent atmosphere: Circular-beam approximation

 \section{Circular-beam approximation}

-In this section, we introduce the main concept of the circular-beam approximation and describe a method for determining its parameters by matching the first two moments of the squared beam-spot radius $S$.
-This approach serves as a straightforward simplification of the elliptic-beam approximation presented in Ref.~\cite{vasylyev16}.
-As a result, it avoids the need for involved analytical and numerical calculations used in the elliptic-beam approximation.
+In this section we introduce the main concept of the circular-beam approximation and describe a method for determining its parameters by matching the first two moments of the transmittance $\eta$.
+On the one hand, this approach provides a straightforward simplification of the elliptic-beam approximation presented in Ref.~\cite{vasylyev16}, thereby avoiding the need for the more involved analytical and numerical calculations required in that model.
+On another hand, this simplification enables a direct matching of the model parameters to the transmittance moments, thus reducing the model misspecification bias that arises in the elliptic-beam approximation over a wide range of aperture radii $a$, see Ref.~\cite{klen2023}.

 We start with Eq.~(\ref{Eq:BWPDT}) for the conditional PDT with a given value of the squared beam-spot radius $S\in[0,+\infty)$.
 Assuming that this random variable follows a probability distribution $P(S)$, the total PDT is given by